chuwyton/TokyoGTFS/README.md

 Before launching install those using `pip3 install -r requirements.txt`.

 Currently there are 2 scripts available:
-- *trains_gtfs.py*: to create static train data in GTFS format,
+- *trains_gtfs.py*: to create train schedules in GTFS format,
-- *trains_realtime.py*: to create dynamic train data in GTFS-Realtime format.
+- *buses_gtfs.py*: to create bus schedules in GTFS format.